John Oliver Goes Off on Human ‘Tanning Bed’ Anthony Scaramucci

 This past week, according to the HBO host, was notable “not just for the terrible things [President] Trump tried to do, but for how terribly he tried to do them.”
 Those included the president declaring, via three early-morning tweets, that transgender people were banned from the military—much to the surprise of the military community, including Defense Secretary James Mattis, who was reportedly “appalled” by the announcement.
 The majority of Americans, meanwhile, support trans military service.

-It is not known exactly how many transgender people are currently serving in the military, but the number probably lies somewhere between the estimated 15,500 deduced by a 2014 UCLA study and a 2016 RAND Corporation study, commissioned by the Pentagon, that had 10,790 transgender people currently serving.
+It is not known exactly how many transgender people are serving in the military, but the number probably lies somewhere between the estimated 15,500 deduced by a 2014 UCLA study and a 2016 RAND Corporation study, commissioned by the Pentagon, that cited 10,790.

 “Look, that is as hateful as it is pointless,” said Oliver.
 “But it means we may already be entering the Mad Libs portion of Trump’s presidency, where he just persecutes groups at random: Transgender people are banned from the military, Pacific Islanders can no longer use the postal service, and Jews can no longer high-five.
 Sorry, Jews.”